 Why INFJs Find ENFPs Attractive

-ENFP are primarily information gatherers, but through extroverted intuition.
+ENFPs are primarily information gatherers but through extroverted intuition.
 To the INFJ, the ENFP talks in the way the INFJ takes in information.
 This is all very pleasing and creates an ESP effect.

 Why ENFPs Find INFJs Attractive

 The INFJ is more introspective and knows how to help the ENFP with their emotional growth.
 The INFJ knows how to encourage them and let them know it's okay to have dark thoughts, to be a little serious, and to have the crazy kind of depth.
 At the same time, ENFPs also delight in seeing others happy, which is why they love to pull INFJs out of their shell.

 The INFJ may be surprised at just how much the ENFP actually craves time by themselves and melting with more independent creative ideas.
 The ENFP will also be surprised by the army of friends that the seemingly shy INFJ accumulates.

 5. Why ENFPs and INFJs Work Well Together